rajagopal28/bookworm_backend/README.md

     - **requests**: Library used to handle external API requests to third party applications used in the flow of the application.
     - **mongoose**: Library that used for Object Oriented design of the data system in mongo db.
     - **multiparty**: To handle multipart file based requests
+    - **NodeMailer**: To send emails from the node app server
 - Angular JS: Angular JS as the interface to get connected with the backend system.
     - **Bootstrap JS**: Angular bootstrap library to help use various UI components that are built for angular JS in order to enhance the user experience.
 - **Grunt**: Build the UI assets on the client side by minifying and compressing respective files for quick loading.
 - **Node JS**: A lightweight Javascript based application server that runs the in order to process user data.
-    - **Socket-IO** on node JS: Socke IO to have interactive chat session in the forums section.
+    - **Socket-IO** on node JS: Socket IO to have interactive chat session in the forums section.
 - **SmartFile drive API**: A cloud based file storage system which exposed API.
 This is used to store the user profile pictures as of now.
 - **Open shift Cloud by Red-hat**: The first ever cloud platform I’ve ever learnt to use on my own.
 The PaaS provided by Red-hat and I’ve used the free gears(VMs) provided for the free account.
+- **Heroku+mLab**: The second ever cloud platform I’ve ever learnt to use on my own.
+Very easy to provision and manage. mLab is not out of the box for free slots but the internal connection string setting are not blocked and i was so much relieved.
 - **GitHub**: Used for Version control and repository management.

 ## Challenges Faced And Lessons learnt: